Here's Our Rant About TimkenSteel Corporation (TMST)

 Cowen gave a rating of “Market Perform” to TMST, setting the target price at $4.50 in the report published on August 10th of the previous year.

-After a stumble in the market that brought TMST to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -7.09% of loss for the given period.
+After a stumble in the market that brought TMST to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.17% of gains for the given period.

-During the last 5 trading sessions, TMST rose by +7.79%, which changed the moving average for the period of 200-days by +23.65% in comparison to the 20-day moving average, which settled at $15.22.
-In addition, TimkenSteel Corporation saw -9.03% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, TMST rose by +25.08%, which changed the moving average for the period of 200-days by +20.28% in comparison to the 20-day moving average, which settled at $15.82.
+In addition, TimkenSteel Corporation saw 15.76% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading